CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 ## 1. Idea and Rationale

-The *“Revolussion”* of Renzo Renzi is a Digital Humanities and Linked Open Data project dedicated to the archival, bibliographic, and audiovisual ecosystem built by **Renzo Renzi** (1919–2004).
+The *"Revolussion"* of Renzo Renzi is a Digital Humanities and Linked Open Data project dedicated to the archival, bibliographic, and audiovisual ecosystem built by **Renzo Renzi** (1919–2004).
 Renzi was a critic, filmmaker, researcher, and one of the foundational figures of the **Cineteca di Bologna**, where he curated and shaped film culture for decades.

 His work produced an analogue network of interconnected materials—books, drawings, photographs, interviews, film documents—that anticipates the logic of Linked Open Data.
 Long before LOD became a methodological paradigm, Renzi was already constructing a relational archive where each object illuminated the others through themes, stories, production histories, and personal memories.